4d/docs/docs/WritePro/commands/wp-get-attributes.md

 In *attribName*, pass the name of the attribute you want to retrieve.

-You can also pass a collection of attribute names in *attribColl*, in which case the command will return an object containing the attribute names along with their corresponding values.
+You can also pass a collection of attribute names in *attribColl*, in which case the command will return an object containing the attribute names passed in *attribColl* along with their corresponding values.

 For a comprehensive list of attributes to pass, as well as their scope and values, please refer to the *4D Write Pro Attributes* section.